-Alex Smith, Artistic Director
+Alex Smith, Executive Director

 Alex has served in many capacities at DeltaARTS including Executive Assistant, Crittenden Youth Theatre Coordinator, and Marketing Director.
 Alex is a former English, journalism, and drama teacher who earned her BA in Journalism from The University of Alabama and her MAT in Instructional & Curriculum Leadership from The University of Memphis.
 She is currently working on a Master’s Degree in Public Administration for Non-profit Management.
 She has been trained in both the Kennedy Center and Lincoln Center models of instruction as a teaching artist.
 She grew up in Marion/West Memphis and performed in Crittenden Youth Theatre.

-Jayme Stokes, Programs Director
+Jayme Stokes, Artistic Director